 Because all other lifelines depend on a reliable power supply to function, power is likely the most important lifeline on the Island; yet it remains the most vulnerable.
-Contributors and mitigators of instability in the Energy lifeline focus on the need for innovation, cost-reducing strategies, and investment in redundancy through community, building and home installations of renewable energy infrastructure.
+Contributors and mitigators of instability in the Energy lifeline focus on the need for innovation, costreducing strategies, and investment in redundancy through community, building and home installations of renewable energy infrastructure.

-Contributors and Mitigators of Instability for: Energy Lifeline Contributors Mitigators Local Planning and Regulation Power generation and distribution are provided by a centralized system in Puerto Rico which remains vulnerable to widespread outage.
-Lack of competition inhibits innovation.
-PREPA began bankruptcy proceedings in July 2017 - and efforts to restructure PREPA debt under PROMESA are ongoing to resolve structural issues.
-PREPA's Integrated Resource Plan (IRP) includes an increase in renewable energy, however the plan being advanced creates mini-grids dependent on liquid natural gas which is subject to the same issues as fuel oil.
-High costs and permitting delays disincentivize localized renewable energy solutions that tie into the grid.
-Historically there has been disconnection between legislation passed by the Government of Puerto Rico and planning and implementation by the public corporation PREPA.
-PREPA's adoption of the reform in Act 17, 2019, Puerto Rico Energy Public Policy, 29 LPRA § 1141 is uncertain.
-The electrical system is highly polluting as a result of poor energy diversification and high fossil fuel dependency.
-LNG produces less particular pollution than coal or diesel but produces equally threatening greenhouse gas emissions.
-Purchase of home solar systems and battery storage is cost prohibitive for most households.
-The Government of Puerto Rico created a requirement for 100% renewables by 2050 by enacting Act No. 17 of April 11, 2019 as amended, 29 LPRA § 1141, et seq; known as Puerto Rico Energy Public Policy Act Act No. 57 of May 27, 2014, as amended, 22 LPRA .§ 1051 et seq; known as The Puerto Rico Energy Transformation and Relief Act mandates the phasing out of coal-fired electricity generation by 2028.
+Contributors and Mitigators of Instability for: Energy Lifeline Contributors Mitigators Local Planning and Regulation July 2017 - and efforts to restructure PREPA debt under PROMESA are ongoing to resolve structural issues.
+PREPA's Integrated Resource Plan (IRP) requirement for 100% renewables by 2050 by enacting Act No. 17 of April 11, 2019 as amended, 29 LPRA § 1141, et seq; known as Puerto Rico Energy Public Policy Act Act No. 57 of May 27, 2014, as amended, 22 LPRA § 1051 et seq; known as The Puerto Rico Energy Transformation and Relief Act mandates the phasing out of coal-fired electricity generation by 2028.
 The Puerto Rico Energy Bureau (PREB) has been created by Act No. 57 of May 27, 2014, as amended, as a regulating body to serve as key component for the full and transparent implementation of the Energy Reform.
 Specifically, the PREB has the responsibility to regulate, monitor and enforce the energy public policy of the Government of Puerto Rico.
-Create long-term planning and grant fund opportunities by supporting the establishment of Economic Development Districts (EDD).